 A new baby!
 Everyone wants to see them and have a cuddle.
 Sadly, having visitors in your home when you have a new baby can be really disruptive.
 We've brought together nine tips to help you manage any disruption and to help you get started on a sleep routine.

 - Just say no!
-If you're not ready for visitors after a new arrival it is absolutely fine to tell people who want to come to visit that you're not having guests just yet!
+If you're not ready for visitors after you have welcomed your new baby, it’s absolutely fine to tell people who want to come to visit that you're not having guests just yet!

-- Plan ahead and ask them to visit after nap time, before nap time – just any time but nap time!
+- Plan ahead and ask visitors to arrive after nap time, before nap time – just any time but nap time!

-- Ask visitors to text you when they arrive (with your phone on silent but vibrating) instead of ringing the bell or banging the door knocker, in case baby is asleep.
+- Ask visitors to text you when they arrive (have your phone on silent but vibrating) instead of ringing the bell or banging on the door knocker, in case your baby is asleep.

-- It is okay to cancel visitors if you need to, they will understand that babies often throw a spanner in the works and wouldn't want to stress you out unnecessarily.
+- It’s okay to cancel visitors if you need to.
+They will understand that babies often throw a spanner in the works and they won’t want to stress you out unnecessarily.

-- If you want to keep visits short it's helpful to explain what baby might be doing so they know if they might have only a short window to see the new baby.
+- If you want to keep visits short, it's helpful to explain what baby might be doing, so visitors know they might have only a short window to see the new baby.

 - Stay in tune with your baby.
-When baby starts showing signs of tiredness, start quieting them down and do their nap routine – don’t let others deter you.
-Remember; your house, your rules!
+When your baby starts showing signs of tiredness, start calming them down and start their nap routine – don’t let others deter you.
+Remember, your house, your rules!

-- If you're meeting up with friends for a walk or at a cafe and your baby is sleeping in a pram then we recommend a SnoozeShade newborn bundle as a great way to stop people from poking their head into it to say hello to a sleeping baby!
+- If you're meeting up with friends for a walk or at a café and your baby is sleeping in a pushchair, we recommend SnoozeShade as a great way to stop people from poking their head in to say hello to a sleeping baby!